tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 ## Why TF-Slim?

-TF-Slim is a library that makes building, training and evaluation neural networks simple:
+TF-Slim is a library that makes defining, training and evaluating neural networks simple:

 * Allows the user to define models much more compactly by eliminating